MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Small.api.md

 #### Brief
 Returns the value truncated to the nearest integer value.

-In the case of [Short][sys.core.lang.Short] it returns the value itself and is included only for API compatibility when using templates.
+In the case of [Small][sys.core.lang.Small] it returns the value itself and is included only for API compatibility when using templates.

 ***